alerta/alerta-docs/api/alert.rst

     default) then alerts must have an ``environment`` attribute that is one of either ``Production`` or ``Development`` and it must define a ``service`` attribute.
-For more information on configuring or disabling this plugin see :ref:`plugin config`.
+For more information on configuring or disabling this plugin see :ref:`plugin settings`.

 Attributes added when processing alerts
 ---------------------------------------